papr8ka/-lwjgl-basics-wiki/OpenGL-ES-Blurs.md

 tex.setFilter(TextureFilter.MipMapLinearLinear, TextureFilter.MipMapLinearLinear);
 ```

+*Note:* If a texture is invalidated from context loss, we can re-upload Pixmap data with `texture.draw(Pixmap, x, y)`.

-The generateBlurredMipmaps essentially just draws successively halved Pixmaps, then applies a software blur on them, then uploads the Pixmap data to that mipmap level with the following:
+The `generateBlurredMipmaps` essentially just draws successively halved Pixmaps, then applies a software blur on them, then uploads the Pixmap data to that mipmap level with the following:
 ```java
 //upload Pixmap to currently bound texture Gdx.gl.glTexImage2D(GL10.GL_TEXTURE_2D, mipmapLevel,